Lesson 23: Writing

 I learned a little about the mechanics of writing, etc. in the class ("don't try to sell a refrigerator with scratches on it" was one).
 But the main thing was that I got exposed to a guy who loved good writing.
 Loved it.
 Adored it.
 Reveled in it.
 Viscerally.
 Inherently.
 And he knew what good writing was.
 That was the thing.
 I had no clue.
 I was a kid.
 I got hypnotized.
 He was beautiful.
 And joyful.
 And mean.
 And admirable.
 And tough.
 And demanding.
 And smart.
 And funny.
 And serious.
 And liked what he was doing.
 Good writing, I learned, is all those things.
 And he knew what it was!
 And he was going to tell me!
 Yippee!

 It was plain to see after about five minutes in the class that he had other things going on, a lit magazine, connections in New York, famous friends, etc., that he was just getting his feet wet, practicing up on a bunch of nobodies before he took his show on the road.
 I could tell right away that I needed to grab this shit before it was gone.
 I soaked it up like a sponge.
-He taught the class for two semesters, then had seminars for four of us at his house in Burlingame for another four months or so.
-I came away with all I could ever hope to learn, most of which I’ve forgotten.
+He taught the class for two semesters, then had seminars for four of us at his house in Burlingame for another six months or so.
+I came away with all I could ever hope to learn about writing and books, most of which I’ve forgotten.
 But what remains is that the guy loved good writing and knew what it was.
 That was the only thing that really mattered.
 I just wanted to be around him.
 Everything he did mattered.
 He talked about writers and writing I already knew, mostly Salinger, and guys I barely knew, James Purdy and Flannery O’Connor and guys I didn’t know at all, Grace Paley and Tillie Olsen and a bunch I’ve forgotten.

 One of the other nobodies in the class was an older woman named Opal Belknap.
 She had a brother in a nuthouse.
 She knew she needed to grab this shit before it was gone, too.
 We got to be buddies.
 What I learned from her was that I had my whole life ahead of me and that I had to start living it.
 I did.
 Pick the people you get to be buddies with very carefully.
 Then let them influence you.
 That was what happened with Lish and Belknap.
 I let them influence me.
 It was close to sixty years ago.
 I guess they left an impression.
 Looking back, I suspect that was what they wanted to do.